-The Group benefits from a Council which advises on the educational direction of the Group.
-Council members offer a wide range of experience and include a current parent.
+The Group benefits from a Council that advises on the educational direction of the Group, from a range of perspectives.
 The Council meets termly, reviews all educational and business aspects of the schools and colleges, and its advice is noted by the Board.
 The CEO and representatives from the other Executive Directors also attend Council meetings.

 The Members of the Council are:

 Sir John Ritblat is Chair of the Governors of Alpha Plus Group.
 His extensive experience, influence and positions on various boards over many years make him an immensely valuable contributor to the Council.